ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: Numerical Results

 In numerical experiments, the norm-wise relative backward error for the solution of linear systems with GMRES was sometimes found to be lower than when the right-preconditioned GMRES was employed \cite{Saad86}.
 Indeed, the latter exhibited false convergence (the Arnoldi residual norm did not agree with the norm of the true residual $r^{(k)} = b - Ax^{(k)}$) when executed in parallel for highly ill-conditioned problems, $\kappa(A) > 10^{15}$.
 Flexible FGMRES \cite{Saad03} was found to be the most effective Krylov solver with an AMG preconditioner and did not exhibit false convergence.

 The convergence of GMRES+AMG using ILU smoothers is compared with polynomial Gauss-Seidel.
 In particular, ILU on the finest level is combined with Gauss-Seidel on coarser levels.
-The choice to apply the ILU smoother on any number of levels -- starting from the finest level -- is now an option available in Hypre \cite{Falgout2002}.
-The ILU smoother on all levels and the ILUT Schur complement smoother are evaluated.
+The choice to apply the ILU smoother on any number of levels -- starting from the finest level -- is now an option available in hypre \cite{Falgout2002}.
+The ILU smoother on all levels and the ILUT Schur complement smoother are evaluated. {The hypre-BoomerAMG library was designed for massively-parallel computation \cite{Baker:2011} and now also supports GPU acceleration of key solver components \cite{Falgout2021}.
+The new formulation allows simple and efficient implementations that can utilize available optimized sparse kernels on GPUs \cite{SC21}.
+Li et. al.~\cite{Li2020} describe the class of M-M based interpolation operators suitable for efficient GPU computations.}